 Put the meat on the hot side and leave the lid off.
 Just like hot and fast cooking, we want all the heat focused on one surface at a time.
 We don't want any heat reflecting off the lid down onto the top of the steak further cooking the interior.
 You want to cook the surface until the moisture steams off and it turns deep and dark bourbon brown, but not black.
 You do not want carbonized protein or fat, but take it right to the edge because it is at that edge when dazzling things happen.

 Flip often and move it around a bit so the grates, which are going to be searing hot, don't make black grill marks.
+Flipping often allows the surface that is being superheated by direct infrared radiation to get away from the heat and cool off by allowing energy to escape into the air.
+It is the same idea as riolling over on the beach.
 Grill marks may look pretty, but we want the entire surface as dark as the grill marks.
 If you started with high quality meat, when you are done, you will have finally produced a restaurant quality steak at home.
 Reverse sear is the best way to get edge to edge medium rare on a thick steak without that thick band of battleship gray meat under the crust, Check out the incredible method of reverse sear used at Stripsteak in Las Vegas in my article on extreme steak.

 Here's a video of me demonstrating both methods.

 Here you can see a sirloin, 1.25" thick when raw, cut into two steaks.
 The top half was cooked entirely over hot coals, where the air temp was about 600°F. The bottom steak was reverse seared.
 Both steaks were turned every three minutes.
 The top steak reached 130°F in 13 minutes.
 It achieved a very dark but not quite burned crust, and, as you can see, much of the meat was overcooked (tan).
 The bottom steak also had a dark crust, but just a shade lighter, but as you can see, the overcooked portion is much smaller.